Is Smile Direct Club™ safe?

 - Do you suffer from an overbite, openbite, deepbite, crossbite or underbite?

 Certain orthodontic conditions can be treated perfectly fine using clear aligners.
 Others don’t respond as well to clear aligner therapy.
-In fact, some cases can worsen if you wear clear aligners!
+In fact, some cases actually worsen with clear aligners.
 Properly diagnosing your orthodontic condition is crucial to deciding on the right treatment.
-Only your dentist or orthodontist can determine if you’re a good candidate for wearing clear aligners or if you need to stick with braces instead.
+Only your dentist or orthodontist can determine if you’re a good candidate for clear aligners or if you need to go with braces instead.

 Smile Direct Club’s approach: